 We need to think how architecture and agility can combine; an opening exploration of operations, systems, applications, and of thinking different ways to be agile thus providing a more transition planning approach to underpin the emerging business model’s design.

 Alex talks sometimes about a CAD equivalent for business model design in the future.
 Perhaps he has something there.
-We need to design the structure, work through modification, analysis and search for optimization no different from the front end.
+We need to design the structure, work through modification, analysis and search for optimisation no different from the front end.
 This is why we need the Business Model Design Architect as central to this required repositioning, to manage the complete design of any business model’s new blueprint.

 My call here is that we need to broaden the back-end conversation.